kyma-project/kyma/components/knative-function-controller/README.md

 The Knative Function controller is a Kubernetes Controller that enables Kyma to manage Function resources.

-It defines and handles a Function Custom Resource Definition with the help of Knative Build and Knative Serving.
-Basically it is the serverless implementation based on Knative.
+This Knative-based serverless implementation defines and handles the Function Custom Resource Definition with the help of Knative Build and Knative Serving.

 ## Prerequisites